TBMoonwalker/3cqsbot/README.md

 token_denylist | array | NO | ([BUSD_USDT, USDC_USDT, USDT_USDT, USDT_USDP]) | Additional denylist of assets in combination to 3commas blacklist to prevent the bot from including and buying unwanted assets

 ### Signals
-The new version of 3cqs signals is now separated into three main versions.
+The new version of 3cqs signals is now separated into five main versions.
 To decide which version fit your needs, please take a look at the indicators beneath.
 The description can be found on Discord too: https://discord.com/channels/720875074806349874/835100061583015947/958724423513419876

 #### triple100
 SIGNAL NAME: SymRank Top 100 Triple Tracker